 “Do Privately Owned Prisons Increase Incarceration Rates?”
 (R&R at Journal of Public Economics)

 - Abstract: This paper analyzes how private prisons affect the likelihood an individual receives a prison sentence over probation.
 I test two plausible mechanisms by which private prisons may influence a judge’s decision: through corruption-induced “over-incarceration” or by lifting public prison capacity constraints.
 These mechanisms are modeled through a four-stage, three-agent, incomplete information game with a lobbying-susceptible judicial authority.
 Using data on 600,000 federal trials and an instrumental variables control function approach, this paper finds evidence consistent with the over-incarceration mechanism, but not the capacity mechanism.
 In states with high corruption levels, an additional private prison increases incarceration likelihood by 0.4%.
 This effect varies by crime type and demographic subgroup, expanding to 2.3% for public order crimes, 1.3% for women, and 1.2% for college graduates.
 Groups with lower initial levels of incarceration tend to see larger increases.
 Effects also depend on private prison size and cannot be explained by crime type compositional changes.

-“The Partisan Tithe: Revealed Preferences for Homogeneity in Church Selection”
+“The Partisan Tithe: Revealed Preferences for Homogeneity in Church Selection and Attendance”